berserkermaximus/advent-of-code-2020/README.md

 # advent-of-code-2020
-Solution to advent of code 2020
+Solution to advent of code 2020 in Rust